wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/prepare-to-teach-module-work-with-parameters/includes/2-work-with-parameters.md

 ## Video 13: Working with Parameters - Part 3

-In this 20-minute video Peter Myers and Chris Finlan enhance the Sales person directory and demonstrate configuring parameters in different scenarios.
+In this 20-minute video, Peter Myers and Chris Finlan enhance the Sales person directory and demonstrate configuring parameters in different scenarios.

 The goal of this demo to show your students how to set up a report so their users can filter down the report to just the items that they are interested.